-Federal Law No. 3 of 2016 concerning child rights, also known as Wadeema's Law stresses that all children must be provided with appropriate living standards, access to health services, education, equal opportunities in essential services and facilities without any kind of discrimination.
+Federal Law No. 3 of 2016 concerning child rights, also known as Wadeema's Law (PDF, 250 KB), stresses that all children must be provided with appropriate living standards, access to health services, education, equal opportunities in essential services and facilities without any kind of discrimination.
 The law protects children against all forms of negligence, exploitation, physical and psychological abuses.

 In addition, smoking in public and private vehicles and indoor facilities where children are present is also prohibited under the law.
 Violators will be subject to penalties as set out by the law.

 The law allows childcare specialists to remove children from their homes against parents' wishes and without judicial permission in cases of imminent danger.
 In less severe cases, specialists may intervene by visiting the child regularly, providing social services and mediating a solution between the family and the child.

 Those who put children in danger, abandon them, neglect them, leave them without supervision, do not enroll them in school or register them upon their birth will be subject to a prison sentence or a fine or both.
 The law applies to all children up to the age of 18.